syncwrld/syncwrld/readme.md

 🔹 Software Engineering student at UNDB
 🔹 Passionate about Backend Development
 🔹 Focused on Java, Kotlin, and System Architecture
-🔹 Love working with SpringBoot, Bukkit, and Javacord
+🔹 Love working with SpringBoot, Bukkit, and JDA

 ---